 Reset Network settings

-Now perform command below one by one and press enter key each.
+Now perform commands below one by one and press enter key each.

 - netsh winsock reset